The Old Hump Garden

 The Hump Garden in Summer

-But the Hump has some very successful interior areas.
-At one end several big trees have fallen, letting in light.
-So in here I've planted a thriving Pittosporum forest, which I just adore.
+But some of the planting ideas in The Hump have worked and stayed the distance.
+At one end, when several big trees fell down, letting in light, I planted lots of bargain bin Pittosporums.
+They quickly formed a thriving Pittosporum forest, which I just adore.
 Such pretty leaf textures and colours - if I was a garden fairy, this would be where I'd hang-out!

 The Cordyline Grove

 The other end of the Hump joins the back of the Shrubbery.
-I've planted some rough toughies in here, like Agapanthus for ground-cover, Aralias, Olearias, and Genistas.
-And a garden bench nestles in the greenery, a secret place to relax in the sun.
+I planted some rough toughies in here, like Agapanthus for ground-cover, Aralias, Olearias, and Genistas.
+And a garden bench nestled in the greenery, a secret place to relax in the sun.
+Not that there was much sun...

 Genista in the Shrubbery

-Again Pittosporums have been nurtured and encouraged.
-I love these wonderful tree-shrubs for self-seeding in difficult gardening locations.
+Again Pittosporums were nurtured and encouraged.
+I love these wonderful tree-shrubs for self-seeding and then growing in difficult gardening locations.
+Their leaves provide wonderful evergreen texture.

 Tea Pot in the Shrubbery